 Want to find out more?
 Discover what the National Careers Service says about the role of a Substance misuse outreach worker

-The needs of children and young people vary, but are often complex, and can be met only by a range of services operating collaboratively across different settings.
+The needs of children and young people vary, but are often complex, and can be met only by a range of services operating together across different settings.

 This includes services that provide: